 But in my defense, I only drink one type of milk, so I never gave this a second thought.

 But it actually makes sense.
 Proteins, sugars, and fats inside milk are the ones most responsible for creating creamy foam.
 Without these compounds, there’s nothing to hold the bubbles, and foam will dissipate pretty fast.

 Whole dairy milk (cows milk) is arguably the best option for creating rich hot milk froth.

 Surprisingly enough, skim milk also works, although with more bubbly milk foam instead of creamy textured froth.

 Unfortunately, that’s about it when it comes to frothing milk.

 Most plant-based milk options, such as coconut, macadamia, rice, and soy milk, simply don’t work.
 You might get a few bubbles here and there, but they’ll dissipate as fast as they formed, and you will not get frothed milk.

 Nespresso Aeroccino Troubleshooting

-Alright, we covered different reasons why your Nespresso Aeroccino might not be working properly.
+Alright, we covered different reasons why is your Nespresso milk frother not frothing.

 But how do you actually notice something is wrong?